 Search the App Store and you will find a plethora of time management apps for kids.
 There are different types of apps for different needs.
 There are visual timers, countdown timer apps, chore timers, and game related timers that reward children for their efforts.
 The problem using technology is that it can become a distraction for children, rather than a tool to assist them with time management.
 Depending on the child, using apps may be adding to the problem rather than helping children be better self-managers.
 Again, if this sounds like your child, don’t use it!

 What’s my favorite?
-As a therapist and a mom, I highly recommend the Busy Bee Keeper Clock for younger children or children who find technology distracting.
+As a therapist and a mom, I highly recommend the Bee A Time Keeper for younger children or children who find technology distracting.
 For kids that can deal with numbers and not be stressed – the visual alarms work great!

 Have a question for our Speech Therapists?